marzeq/miniproxy/README.md

 #### The whats

-MiniProxy is a feature rich, yet simple, wrapper around Go's HTTP proxy - `httputil.NewSingleHostReverseProxy`.
+MiniProxy is a wrapper around Go's HTTP proxy - `httputil.NewSingleHostReverseProxy`.

 It's main goal is to be extremely simple, simpler than even Caddy, not to mention Nginx.
 It has no fancy features, just the bare minimum to get the job done.